evidentlyai/evidently/docs/book/input-data/data-requirements.md

 ## Supported data types

-Right now, Evidently works only with tabular data.
-We are working to cover other data types.
+Right now, Evidently works with tabular and raw text data.
+You can also pass a dataset that contains different data types: for example, some columns may contain numerical or categorical data, while others contain text.